ivanklak/theory/README.md

 `CORS` - Cross-Origin Resource Sharing - a technology that **uses additional headers** to allow a user agent to get **permission to access resources from a server** on a domain other than what the site is currently using.

+### CDN - Content Delivery Network - is a group of geographically distributed servers that speed up the delivery of web content by bringing it closer to where users are.

+The data is distributed evenly around the world, which makes it easier to access and we can get information faster.

 ### SOLID

 `SOLID` - five design principles intended to make software designs more understandable, flexible, and maintainable.